Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Shock

-In the respiratoryRespiratory refers to breathing or the process of breathing.
+In the area of the respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. and circulatory systems, aspirin initially leads to stimulation of the respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. center with an increased respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. rate.
-In severe poisonings, metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+In severe poisoning, metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. develops, leading to compensatory hyperventilation.
+In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. develops, which leads to compensatory hyperventilation.
 The heart rate is typically increased.
-In advanced stages, hypothermia and shock can occur.
+In advanced stages, hypothermia and states of shock can occur.

 Young animals and animals with pre-existing gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients., kidney, or liver diseases are particularly sensitive to aspirin and can develop severe symptoms even at lower doses.